COSC3020/tsp-local-search-rzafft1/README.md

 Describe in your code how you designed your stopping criterion and ways of choosing $i$ and $k$ and why.

+- I used a nested for loop for to pick values i and k, so that k is equal to i + 1, so that it will never be equal to i

+- Currently, I have no method to stop the function, I just run it n times

 The function takes a distance matrix (the adjacency matrix for the graph where the values in the cells are the distances between the corresponding cities) and returns the length of the shortest tour (not the tour itself).